HeardLibrary/graph-ivr/README.md

 Finally, a Terminus node ends the call.
 A terminus node must have only incoming edges and no outgoing Key edges.
 As with Choice edges, The required properties for Terminus nodes are "name," "say," and "id."
 The "play" property is optional.
 Normally, a Terminus node should contain a message indicating that call will be coming to an end.

 ![Terminus node with incoming edge](http://i.imgur.com/nIPiUGM.png)

+## Privacy

+This application does not provide any privacy protections.
+It is not intended to function as a standalone application, but as a component of an encompassing system.
+By default, the application produces an RSS feed with identifying information of every caller.
+Please do not use in production without securing users' privacy and security.

 ## Credits